sm1990/ballerina-dev-website/swan-lake/integration/get-started.md

 └── main.bal
 ```

-- The `Ballerina.toml` file contains metadata, which describes your package.
+- The `Ballerina.toml` file contains metadata, which describes your packagexv.
 Also, the `bal` tool uses the `Ballerina.toml` file to identify the root of a package.
 - The `main.bal` file is a source file and it contains the Ballerina code that prints `Hello, World!` to the console.
 You can add any number of source files into the `greeter` directory.

 ## Say `Hello, World!`